 To add to a notebook, click Investigate > Add to notebook and search to choose an existing notebook or create a new notebook.

 When you add to a notebook, a chart is created using the same query.
 You can see the latency for multiple percentiles and view exemplar traces.

 If you want to view a Stream’s span data in Explorer, you can run the query right from the Stream list view.
 Click the hamburger icon for the Stream and choose Go to Explorer.

 You can embed a Stream into any app that supports adding an

 <iframe> object.
 By default, the Stream uses the light theme currently displayed in Lightstep, but you can embed a dark-themed version instead.

 Use our Grafana plugin to view Streams in Grafana.
-Once in Grafana, clicking on a Lightstep Observability panel takes you back to Lightstep Observability where you can view sample traces.
+Once in Grafana, clicking on a Cloud Observability panel takes you back to Cloud Observability where you can view sample traces.

 To embed a Stream:

 Open the IFrame URL dialog to copy the code for the Stream.
 You can find the code to embed the Stream in two places:

 From the Stream, at the top, click the Hamburger icon then Embed.